DevExpress/testcafe-browser-tools/README.md

 Note that the application for a particular platform must be built on a machine with the same platform.

 The *bin* directory contains the pre-build native binaries.
 It can be convenient to use the ready binaries for contributors whose contribution does not affect the native modules.
-This also prevents end users from having to install additional modules and utilities needed for building.

 #Install